 Torch down roofing is a kind of roofing substance that is best suited for flat or low-angle roofs.
 These roofs have an average life span of 20 years and usually cost more than standard roofing elements.
-Despite all the benefits of this roofing, experts say that installing a torch down roof can be dangerous unless the process is in the right hands.
+Despite all the benefits of this roofing, experts say that if you install torch down roof it can be dangerous unless the process is in the right hands.

 We highly recommend that you get in touch the local roofer to get yours installed.
 Or if you think you are up for the challenge, then this guide is just for you!

 Torch down roofing is composed of altered bitumen sticking to fiberglass layers.
 Torch down roofing helps in preventing moisture buildup and doesn’t need much of maintenance as well.
 The installation process is relatively straightforward, and all you have to do is follow the steps mentioned below:

 And that’s it!
 These are all the steps you need to follow to make sure your torch down roofing is installed the way it should.

 Q1.
 How much is the cost of a torch down roof?